MiahDrao97/iter_z/README.md

 ```

 ### `len()`
-Maximum length an iterator can be.
-Generally, it's the same number of elements returned by `next()`, but this length is obscured after undergoing certain transformations such as `where()`.
+Maximum number of elements an iterator can return.
+Generally, it's the same number of elements returned by `next()`,
+but this length is obscured after undergoing certain transformations such as `where()`.
 ```zig
 const iter: Iter(u8) = .from(&[_]u8{ 1, 2, 3 });
 _ = iter.len(); // length is 3